Skip to main content

 Red Team Response (excerpt):

-Technical Attack: “Unlimited” at 29/moisatickingtimebomb.YourAPIcostsperconversationare29/mo is a ticking time bomb.
-Your API costs per conversation are 0.15-0.50.
-A power user doing 200 conversations/month costs you $30-100 in API fees alone - you’re underwater on every active user.
+Financial Attack: You’re training customers to expect $29/mo for multi-AI access.
+When you inevitably raise prices, you’ll face massive churn.
+Companies that undercut on price attract price-sensitive users with the highest churn and lowest expansion revenue.
+Your margins are too thin to fund the marketing needed to reach premium buyers.
+Technical Attack: “Unlimited” at $29/mo is a ticking time bomb.
+A power user doing 200 conversations/month drives significant costs.
 As adoption grows, so do losses.
 You’ll either need to throttle (breaking the “unlimited” promise) or raise prices (losing the positioning that attracted users).
-Business Attack: You’re training customers to expect $29/mo for multi-AI access.
-When you inevitably raise prices, you’ll face massive churn.
-Companies that undercut on price rarely gain the customers they want - you’ll attract price-sensitive users with the highest churn and lowest expansion revenue.
-Meanwhile, your margins are too thin to fund the marketing needed to reach premium buyers.
-Adversarial Attack: Your competitors will respond.
-If you’re at $29, they can afford to launch a free tier that matches your feature set for the most common use cases.
+Reputational Attack: When you throttle or raise prices, the narrative writes itself: “Company promised unlimited, then pulled the rug.”
+That’s a trust-destroying headline on every review site.
+And the users most likely to be vocal are the power users you’ll need to limit first.
+Regulatory Attack: “Unlimited” claims in subscription pricing have drawn scrutiny in multiple jurisdictions.
+If you throttle after advertising unlimited, you may face consumer protection complaints.
+Your terms of service need careful legal review.
+Operational Attack: Your competitors will respond.
+If you’re at $29, they can afford to launch a free tier that matches your feature set for common use cases.
 They have the margins to subsidize this.
 You don’t.
-Also: bad actors will exploit “unlimited” - expect API abuse, reselling access, and bot-driven usage that inflates your costs without revenue.
 Edge Cases: What happens during a viral moment when 10,000 users sign up in a day?
 Your infrastructure costs spike before revenue recognition.
 What about enterprise teams buying individual $29 plans instead of your enterprise tier?
 You’re cannibalizing your own premium pricing.

 How to Present Your Idea